jwala-anirudh/Razorpay-React/README.md

 });
 ```

-Loading of this script will open the doors to create that fancy dialog of razorpay that comes when you click on **Buy now** button.
+Loading of this script will open the doors to create that fancy dialog of Razorpay that comes when you click on **Buy now** button.
 Again a step back, we are looking at a fundamental object from the Razorpay object as

 ```
 const paymentObject = new window.Razorpay(options);